-Steps Toward Readmission Eligibility After Disqualification If you are disqualified, you should discuss with your graduate coordinator what measures, if any, can be taken to become eligible for readmission.
+Satisfactory Academic Progress Steps Toward Readmission Eligibility After Disqualification If you are disqualified, you should discuss with your graduate coordinator what measures, if any, can be taken to become eligible for readmission.
 You cannot continue in the program or be admitted to another program while your GPA is below 3.0.
 If you need to improve your GPA for graduate program readmission, you can do so by enrolling through the College of Extended and Global Education (CEGE) and completing coursework to help raise your overall GPA to meet the minimum standard of 3.0.
 You are not guaranteed readmission to a program even if you have improved your GPA.
-Administrative Academic Disqualification A graduate student may be placed on probation or may be disqualified (dropped) by appropriate campus authorities for unsatisfactory scholastic progress regardless of cumulative grade point average or progress in the program.
+Administrative Academic Disqualification A graduate student may be placed on academic notice or may be disqualified (dropped by appropriate campus authorities for unsatisfactory scholastic progress regardless of cumulative grade point average or progress in the program.
 Such action shall be limited to those arising from repeated withdrawal, failure to progress toward an educational objective and noncompliance with an academic requirement and shall be consistent with guidelines issued by the chancellor.

-Seven-Year Limit The California Code of Education, Title 5, requires that you complete all requirements for a master's degree no later than seven years from the end of the semester of enrollment in the oldest course on the approved program plan.
+Seven-Year Limit The California Code of Education, Title 5, requires that you complete all requirements for a master's degree no later than seven years from the end of the semester of enrollment in the earliest course on the approved program plan.

 In certain programs, the term for completion may be less than seven years.
-Consult the specific program information for your discipline to determine the time limit applicable to your program.
+Consult the specific program information for your discipline to determine the time limit applicable to your program, and speak with your program coordinator about options that may be available to you.
 Validation of Expired Course Work In conjunction with an approved extension of the time limit for completing a master's degree (sevenyear limit), expired courses must be validated.
 Expired courses are those taken seven years ago or more.
 In certain programs, the term for completion may be less than seven years.
 Consult the specific program information for your discipline to determine the time limit applicable to your program.
-A request for an extension and permission to validate credit must be approved by the graduate committee, the departmental graduate coordinator, and the Associate Dean of Graduate Studies (in the order stated) before your validation.
+A request for an extension and permission to validate credit must be approved by the graduate committee, the departmental graduate coordinator, and the Dean of Graduate Studies (in the order stated) before your validation.